 - It was as easy as pie.

 We hope that this list will help you to write a great essay.
-If you have an option to buy essay cheap in Canada, always check if those essays contain these clichés.
-If they do, them remove them in the first place.
+If you have an option to buy essays cheap in Canada, always check if those essays contain these clichés.
+If they do, remove them in the first place.